-Are your old seeds still good?
+Are your old seeds still viable?

-My old seeds
+My collection of old seeds

 Germination power